ChaitanyaMaddala/sparkommender/DEVPOST.md

 Great performance results of the one million recommendation test.

 ## What I learned
-Use the best tool for the job.
-Spark was not made for super fast response times.
+Use the best tool for the job: Spark was not made for super fast response times.

+What I already knew: Docker was made for portability and REST for scalability.

 ## What's next for Sparkommender
 Try some Deep Learning tools like Tensorflow to come up with more accurate recommendation model.